Legal

 PT PMA Explained: How Foreigners Can Own Property in Bali

 Complete guide to PT PMA company setup for foreign property ownership in Bali.
-Costs, requirements, process, and comparison with leasehold for Australian investors.
+Costs, requirements, process, and comparison with leasehold for international investors.

 If you’re serious about investing in Bali property, you’ve probably heard the term “PT PMA.”
 It’s the most legally secure way for foreigners to control property in Indonesia — but it’s not for everyone.